singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 Markdown Format's Body
 ```
-Notice that the content is written in markdown below the three dashes and that you only need one set of these, as opposed to the more commonplace practise of placing the article information between two sets of dashes.
+Notice that the content is written in markdown below the three dashes and that you only need one set of these, as opposed to the more commonplace practice of placing the article information between two sets of dashes.

 As long as you're working on the page, the *ink preview* command we entered in terminal earlier, will automatically watch and rebuild the source directory, so you can see your changes locally and instantly, by simply refreshing the browser.